Computing and Software

 Hamilton, ON Canada L8S 4L7

-Complete applications that are received by November 1, 2019 will receive full consideration.
+Complete applications that are received by May 15, 2022, will receive full consideration.
 Review of applications will continue until the position is filled.
-The effective date of appointment is negotiable, but July 1, 2020 is preferred.
-All applicants will receive an on-line confirmation of receipt of their application; however, only short-listed applicants will be contacted for interviews.
+The effective date of appointment is negotiable, but July 1, 2022, is preferred.
+All applicants will receive an online confirmation of receipt of their application; however, only short-listed applicants will be contacted for interviews.